Cornell University

 Email: ac699@cornell.edu

 Before joining B-Aware, I was only vaguely aware of the Hepatitis B Virus.
 After learning more about HBV, I realized there were probably a lot of people like me, who were unaware of the seriousness of this health issue.
 But more people die from liver disease than from HIV even though there is a vaccine for HBV!
-Besides being influenced by the really cute virus plushies, I decided to join B-Aware because, as an Asian American, I felt it was very important to spread awareness about HBV and encourage vaccination.
-B-Aware definitely fits in with some of the other organizations I am involved with, which include Operation DEEP, Cornell Hunger Relief, and Alpha Phi Omega, all of which are great causes.
-I am excited to take part in raising awareness about hepatitis B and hope to learn more about the virus.
+Besides being influenced by the really cute virus plushies, I decided to join B-Aware because, as an Asian American, I felt it was very important to spread awareness about HBV and encourage vaccination since HBV is very prevalent among Asians.
+I hope B-Aware can reach a bigger audience and increase its influence.

 If you have any questions or are interested in joining B-Aware, please feel free to contact us individually or email us at cornell@teamhbv.org.
 Also check out our past Cornell E-Boards here.